connordelacruz/vim_runtime/README.md

-# The Ultimate vimrc

-This is a modified version of Amir Salihefendic's ultimate vimrc.
-I've removed several plugins that I don't use and modified some of the configurations.
-I still need to update the documentation, so this README.md is currently not accurate to this specific fork.
+# Vim Runtime Configuration

+Custom runtime configuration for vim.

 ## TODO
 - Update URLs
 - Update installation instructions
 - Add instructions for adding new plugins as submodules (and set ignore = dirty)
 - Add link Amir's original repo (it's a great project and I want to be sure to give him credit)
 - Solution for local plugins (i.e. per-machine, not sync'd to repo)